 - To request an educational presentation

-When NOT to call Animal Control and Alternatives
+When NOT to call Animal Control and options

-To retrieve a wild animal in your house or other structure.
+- To retrieve a wild animal from within your house or other structure.

 Although Animal Control cannot remove the animal, please call for a referral to a wildlife nuisance operator or rehabilitator.

 Instead, call the Town Highway Department at 340-8710.
-(The Town removes dead animals from town and county roads.
+(The Department of Public Works removes dead animals from town and county roads.
 New York State DOT removes carcasses from state-owned roads.
-The Highway Department will contact NYSDOT if needed.)
+DPW will contact NYSDOT when necessary.)

-To dispose of deceased wildlife such as raccoon or possum you may bury it (hole should be at least 3 feet deep) or place in a plastic garbage bag (should place bag into second bag) and place in trash container.
-Any questions call Animal Services or the DEC number at top of page.
+To dispose of deceased wildlife such as raccoon or possum you may bury it (the hole should be at least three feet deep) or place in a plastic garbage bag (place bag into second bag) and place in trash container.
+Call Animal Control or NYSDEC with any questions.